nfugal/bastion/README.md

-# Minimal Linux docker for use as an ssh bastion
+# Minimal Linux Docker container for use as an SSH bastion

 ## Usage